 Syringe clay's consistency is midway between that of lump clay and paste clay.
 It comes in its own non-refillable syringe with separate tips that can be interchanged.
 It can be used to attach or repair metal clay components, or to embellish them (similarly to embellishing a frosted cake with an icing-filled cake decorating syringe).

 The tip of an opened clay syringe must always be submerged in water when not actively in use.
 During a work session, you can stand the syringe in your water jar with the point submerged, or in a jar with a soaking wet sponge cut to fit inside the bottom of the jar so that the tip of the syringe is pressed into the wet sponge.
 After you're through working with the syringe for the day, store it in a way that keeps the tip submerged in water.
 You can use a capped florist's water tube (for keeping cut flower stems fresh in transit during delivery) filled with distilled water and push the tip end of the syringe through the cap so that the entire tip end is submerged in water, or stuff a small piece of sponge inside one of those tubes, saturate it with water, and push the tip of the syringe through the cap all the way down into the wet sponge.
 With either of these methods, store the syringe (with the tipped kept wet inside the florist's water tube) sealed inside a zippered plastic bag.
 Or buy Linda's Lid, a glass jar with a special screw-on lid designed specifically for this purpose that can hold up to 4 open syringes upright with their tips submerged in a wet sponge (or just distilled water).
 Make sure to buy extra corks to seal the unused holes in the lid.
-Linda's Lid is available directly from inventor Linda Stiles Smith of Naturescapes Studio and from several metal clay suppliers.
+Linda's Lid is available directly from the inventor, Linda Stiles Smith, in her Etsy shop NSCreativeElements as well as from several metal clay suppliers.

 Here are some the uses of syringe clay: